gctools-outilsgc/Kubernetes-config/README.md

  * fill out the secrets part,
  * replace {{ ca_version }} with autoscaler version (at least 1.2 for azure), and
  * replace --nodes=3:10:nodepool1 the min/max node count and node pool name.

+The [README](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/azure/README.md) provides directions on fetching all of that.